inesc-id/dclaims-pm/TIMELINE.md

 #### Week - Oct 09
 #### Week - Oct 16

-- [ ] End Survey Research about the ideal Verifiable Claims System
+- [ ] ~~End Survey Research about the ideal Verifiable Claims System~~
+- [ ] Study VC specification and understand how revocation can be implemented.
+- [ ] **Clickbait:** Search for good news articles to test the system against, currently the news topic to research is Bitcoin block size.
+- [ ] **Blockcerts:** Write an abstract explaining the revocation problems and outlining the architecture.
+I can reference that it'll be about revoking VC, and Blockcerts are moving towards that format (compatible)
+    - Remove the current readme.md
+    - Work on new illustrations

 #### Week - Oct 23
+- [ ] **Blockcerts:** Publish abstrat on BCs forum and link to the github
+- [ ] Continue work on the Revocation whitepaper structure
 #### Week - Oct 30
 - [ ] ~~First draft of the paper of the ideal Verifiable Claims System Survey~~
-- [ ] Complete RWOTs' Certificate Revocation whitepaper
+- [ ] Establish specific goals for the whitepaper to be completed by the end of november
+    - Establish goals for implementation

 ## Nov

 #### Week - Nov 06
+- [ ] Complete RWOTs' Certificate Revocation whitepaper

 #### Week - Nov 13
-- [ ] Complete Certificate Revocation Implementation
+  Offline week for Joao
 #### Week - Nov 20
 #### Week - Nov 27
+- [ ] Complete Certificate Revocation Implementation

 ## Dec